Application & Removal

 - Be sure to visit your dentist on a regular basis to ensure that your dentures fit properly and are in good condition.
 Poor denture fitting can cause considerable discomfort and may damage your mouth over time.

 DO NOT use more Fixodent denture adhesive cream than is shown in the diagram (not more than about 1.00 g and 8 cm for Dual Power and 1.25g or 10cm for Complete adhesives, equivalent to 6 strips of the dimension shown).
 If excess adhesive oozes off your denture in your mouth then you are using too much.

 DO NOT use excess product for poorly fitting dentures.
 Consult your dentist to have them corrected.

 DO NOT use Fixodent denture adhesive for fitting dentures more than once a day.
 With proper use, the tube should last a minimum of 4 weeks for the 40g size, 5 weeks for the 47g size, and at least 8 weeks for the 70g size.

 DO NOT use more than directed.
-Fixodent contains zinc, consult a doctor if using other products containing zinc.
+Fixodent contains zinc (except for 0% variant that has no added zinc), consult a doctor if using other products containing zinc.
 Consult your dentist regularly to ensure you have properly fitting dentures.